megacamelus/camel-upstream-info/camel-documentation/camel-properties.md

        <propertyPlaceholder id="properties" location="com/mycompany/myprop.properties"/>
     </camelContext>

-For fine grained configuration of the location, then this can be done as
+For fine-grained configuration of the location, then this can be done as
 follows:

     <camelContext>